mayonaka-strawberry/zutoka-discord-bot/engine_alpha/README.md

   placements, battle results, phase changes, ...) for external drivers to narrate. `fast_clone` always detaches the sink, so search clones are silent and pay only a `None` check.
-- **Verified against the old engine**: a cross-engine equivalence harness (`tests/equivalence/`) replays identical decision scripts through both engines and compares state snapshots every turn (plus prompt-sequence identity).
-The recorded gate run: 500 games, zero divergences, 240/247 dispatchable effects exercised (~7,000 further games were verified during development; one real porting bug found and fixed, 02-015).
+- **Verified against the old engine** (historical): during development, a cross-engine equivalence harness replayed identical decision scripts through both engines and compared state snapshots every turn (plus prompt-sequence identity).
+The final gate run: 500 games, zero divergences, 240/247 dispatchable effects exercised (~7,000 further games were verified during development; one real porting bug found and fixed, 02-015).
+The harness was retired together with the legacy engine and is no longer in the tree; ongoing behavior guarantees come from the ruling tests, the invariant fuzzer, and the 24-game match regression suite (`tests/run_match_regression.py`).

 ## Layout